hajoon22/icmp-p2p/README.md

 | unchecked | Newly discovered peer |
 | checking | Peer verification in progress |
 | checked | Verified peer |

+## Trust

+- Peers are assigned a trust score.
+- Verified peers gain trust.
+- Peers that provide valid peer information gain trust.
+- Peers that provide invalid or inactive peers lose trust.
+- Low-trust peers are not shared with other peers.
+- Banned peers are removed from the peer list.

 ## Peer Management